 Getting to Guadalcanal

 Getting to the Solomon Islands from the United States will usually require a stopover in Australia.
 Qantas operates daily flights to Brisbane from LAX, landing at around 6 a.m.
-Depending on what day you land, you can catch a Solomon Islands Airways flight to Honiara the same morning at 10 a.m., although they only depart from Brisbane on Monday, Wednesday, Friday and Saturday.
+Depending on what day you land, you can catch a Solomon Airlines flight to Honiara the same morning at 10 a.m., although they only depart from Brisbane on Monday, Wednesday, Friday and Saturday.
 Flights back to Brisbane run on Tuesday, Thursday, Friday and Sunday.

 Staying on Guadalcanal